dnlj/EngineProject/README.md

 - StaticVector: An array/vector like data structure with a static capacity and dynamic size.
 - RingBuffer: A typical ring buffer with variants for both static and dynamic capacity.
 - Bitset: A bitset similar to `std::bitset` but allows access to the underlying data. (serialization, networking, etc.)
-- SparseSet: TODO
+- SparseSet: TODO: description
-- SequenceBuffer: TODO
+- SequenceBuffer: TODO: description

 ### Command Line Parser
 A utility class for reading, interpreting, and defaulting command line arguments.